Kristianjimmefors/Kristian-Jimmefors-web-project/log-bok-kristian-jimmefors.md

 Started on the about me page

+Changed the home page

 ## 2021-02-16 kl 14:00

 Started the initial settup

-Started working on the landing page
+Started working on the home page